boslab/fungi-barcodes/index.md

 | Cooling		| ∞		| 4			| nil		|

 The positive control was a pGreen plasmid [@hellens2000] and the negative control was nuclease-free water.
-I ran gel electrophoresis on a miniPCR blueGel system with a 1 kb ladder.
-I also ran a Qubit fluorometer with [ADD PARAMETERS].
+I also ran a Qubit v1.27 fluorometer assay with 1 μL sample sizes and recalibrated the device each time I used it.

 @todo:
 Run the PCR and Qubit again, then send samples for Sanger sequencing.